-“I knew I don’t like MacBook, but I bought it to look cool to my friends” said one of my student after my recent discourse on Pursuit of Happiness at Surat’s SVNIT.
+“I knew I don’t like MacBook, but I bought it to look cool to my friends,” said one of my students after my recent discourse on Pursuit of Happiness at Surat’s SVNIT.
 What was he really after?
-Joy of impressing.
-Every one of us try to impress someone or the other in some way or the other.
+The joy of impressing.
+Every one of us tries to impress someone or the other in some way or the other.
 This is evident when you type “tips to impress” on Google or YouTube.
 Impressing others to feel joyful and wholesome is intrinsic to us.
-Many a time we succeed to impress others to win their appreciation, awe, reverence or relationship.
+Many a time we succeed to impress others to winning their appreciation, awe, reverence, or relationship.
 But does that really bring us everlasting joyfulness and wholesomeness?
 No. We end up trying harder to impress the world again.

 1. Sing the heart out

 When words are not put into sentences but in rhythm, they touch the heart and give joy.
 All of us are habitual to sing.
 We sing out our feelings about something or someone.
 When the subject of our singing is glories of God or things related to Him, then such singing reaches its perfection.
 Such singing is called Sankirtan.
 All scriptures declare that Sankirtan is the best and the easiest way of cleansing our hearts from all dirty things and attracting the attention of the Lord.

 When the sound of Sankirtan enters the ear and touches the heart, we cannot resist dancing in Joy.
 And such dancing in joy, during the Sankirtan, is very pleasing to the Lord.
 One need not to be an expert dancer to please the Lord, he has to just dance in Joy.